emaphis/AdventOfCode/AOC2024_FSharp/Day03/README.md

 Part 2 is basically a three instruction language

-mul(9,9)  // A multiplication express
+mul(9,9)  // A multiplication expression
 do        // expression evaluator don't     // essentially a comment.